ahmadhassan786000/ability/README.md

    - Make sure Android Studio is installed
    - Start an Android Virtual Device (AVD)
    - Try: `npx expo run:android`

+### Firebase Issues

+6. **Authentication not working**:
+   - Verify your Firebase config in `src/config/firebase.js`
+   - Check if Email/Password is enabled in Firebase Console
+   - Ensure your app domain is authorized in Firebase Authentication settings

+7. **Firestore permission denied**:
+   - Check your Firestore security rules
+   - Make sure users are authenticated before accessing data
+   - Verify the rules match the structure provided in setup

+8. **Firebase initialization errors**:
+   - Clear app data/cache on your device
+   - Restart the development server
+   - Check for typos in your Firebase configuration

+9. **Chat data not syncing**:
+   - Check your internet connection
+   - Verify Firestore rules allow read/write for authenticated users
+   - Check browser/device console for Firebase errors

+10. **Gemini AI not responding**:
+    - Verify your Gemini API key is valid
+    - Check API key usage limits in Google AI Studio
+    - Ensure you have internet connection for API calls

 ### Performance Tips